snoplus/data-flow-documentation/data-flow/processing_and_production/subsec/production_accounts/configuring_new_clients.md

 * gridui: Accessible via /cvmfs/grid.cern.ch
 * ganga:

-  **Recommended to copy ganga-7.1.9 dir from liverpool or a site where the screens already works to avoid compatibility issues with Dirac**
+  **Recommended to copy ganga-7.1.9 dir from liverpool or a site where the screens already work to avoid compatibility issues with Dirac**

   Create a virtual environment for python 2.7 by running the following:
   * Run `virtualenv ganga-7.1.9` in the home directory